 Evolution Isn’t Done Yet.

-My main concern is how we can get our message across better and be more persuasive.
-And how can we do this not losing sleep or getting stressed out before a speaking engagement?
+My main concern is how we can communicate our message better and be more persuasive.
+And how can we do this without losing sleep or getting stressed out before a speaking engagement?

 It’s Not Just Public Speaking Where You Can Suck